Profile: Pete Sipple

 In the late 1980s, I found myself working for the local commercial radio station, Essex Radio, before I moved to a radio station in London.
 I then returned to Essex Radio, firstly in Production, before moving into the technical and IT side of the industry.
 I was responsible for the IT for a number of radio stations including Essex FM, Breeze, Ten17, Oasis and Vibe FM.

 Radio is still very much in my blood.
-I teach a weekend course in Radio Broadcasting at South Essex College, present an award-winning technology podcast, and write articles for a broadcasting-related website.
+I teach a weekend course in Radio Broadcasting at South Essex College, present an award-winning technology podcast called FrequencyCast, and write articles for a broadcasting-related website.

-Im my spare time, Im heavily involved with another aspect of radio, known as Amateur Radio.
+In my spare time, I’m heavily involved with another aspect of radio, known as Amateur Radio.
 As a “radio ham”, I experiment with aerials, transmitters and can make contact with people around the world without the need for phone lines or the Internet.